Tobias-Kohn/pyPMatch/pamaflute/hello_pamaflute.md

 ## Case in point

-If the default font size for header level 1 is too large, a pandoc/panflute filter scale the fonts progressively downward by simply increasing the heading level.
+If the default font size for header level 1 is too large, use a pandoc/panflute filter to scale the fonts progressively downward simply by increasing the heading level.

 For example, to create a PDF from this markdown with the default fonts, install